 Looking to dive deeper into the details?
 Definitely check out the whole video, and then connect with me here on LinkedIn if you have additional questions.

-For a quick look at more differences between Apache Kafka and Solace and how they address common data movement use cases, follow this link.
+Check out our datasheet for a quick look at more differences between Apache Kafka and Solace and how they address common data movement use cases.